Announced at Faculty Meeting on February 11, 2011

 Department policy on departmental caucus for providing guidance in voting in University and College elections, adopted 1/17/79

-Motion: Every year, within a week after ballots for the College Council election are circulated to the faculty, the chairman or his appointee shall call a caucus meeting of the voting faculty in order to discuss the merits of potential candidates and choose one whom it wishes to vote for as a group.
-Each faculty member will then be free to cast his/her private ballot in accordance with the group decision, or to vote for a nominee of his/her choice.
+Motion: Every year, within a week after ballots for the College Council election are circulated to the faculty, the Chair or his appointee shall call a caucus meeting of the voting faculty in order to discuss the merits of potential candidates and choose one whom it wishes to vote for as a group.
+Each faculty member will then be free to cast their private ballot in accordance with the group decision, or to vote for a nominee of their choice.
 The caucus will also be responsible to agree upon a nominee to serve as our representative in the Faculty Senate, if it happens that the departmental position is open for the following academic year.
 As soon as the departmental choice has been made, the incumbent senate representative from the department shall inform the Slavic Languages and Literature Department of our decision.
 If faculty ballots are distributed at times which cannot be accommodated during the above caucus (as in the case of elections for the Graduate Faculty Council, or for other positions, or because of the need for emergency replacements in the College Council or the Faculty Senate), a similar caucus meeting will be called within a week of the time of distribution of such ballots.
 When possible, caucus meetings should be held at the time of regular meetings.

 Graduate Admissions Committee, adopted 11/18/87

-The chairman shall appoint a graduate admissions committee.
+The Chair shall appoint a graduate admissions committee.
 The committee shall consist of three members.
-The Graduate Advisor shall serve as chair, and at the same time represent his/her area within the Department.
+The Graduate Advisor shall serve as chair, and at the same time represent their area within the Department.
 The other two members shall come from the other two programs of the Department: China (including Central Asia), Japan (including Korea), and South Asia (including Tibet and S.E.
 Asia).
 The committee shall have the following responsibilities:

 - To set deadlines for consideration for admission for each quarter.